David Armstrong-Jones, 2nd Earl of Snowdon: Personal life and family

-On 8 October 1993, Linley married the Hon.
+On 8 October 1993, Armstrong-Jones married the Hon.
 Serena Alleyne Stanhope (born 1 March 1970, Limerick, Ireland), daughter of Viscount Petersham (later the 12th Earl of Harrington) at St. Margaret's Church, Westminster.
-There were 650 guests in attendance.
+There were 650 guests.
 Through her father, Stanhope descends from Henry FitzRoy, 1st Duke of Grafton, one of the illegitimate children of Charles II of England.

-He and his wife have two children:
+Armstrong-Jones and Stanhope have two children: